hazrmard/hazrmard.github.io/blog_src/content/about/_index.md

 concentration in Electrical Engineering (EE).
 I also have a double major in EE and physics.

-I am interested in hardware & software design, machine learning, web & mobile development, and astrophysics.
+I am interested in electronics, computer vision, machine learning, web & mobile development, and astrophysics.

 Currently my research is on adaptive fault tolerant systems using reinforcement learning.
 Prior to that, last summer, I was involved with making sense of terabytes of data from simulations on [Dark Matter](https://en.wikipedia.org/wiki/Dark_matter).

 I like to play tennis, badminton, and video games.
 Also, In my free time, I read